 Best portable workbench

 We’ve all dealt with chunky plastic toys that sit in the corner and collect dust.
-The ToyVelt Portable Workbench (check price on Amazon) is the perfect compromise for parents who want to conserve floor space while satisfying their little carpenter’s cravings.
-The 68-piece stand-up workbench can be folded into a briefcase when it is not in use.
+The ToyVelt Portable Workbench (check price on eBay) is the perfect compromise for parents who want to conserve floor space while satisfying their little carpenter’s cravings.

 What we love